elliot-wilson/pickebooker/README.md

 To use this program, you'll need to build a local development environment that can run Python.

 1. Make sure you have Homebrew installed.
 Open your `Terminal` and enter the command `brew --version`.
 If it responds with something like `Homebrew 4.xx.xx`, you have Homebrew.
-If not, install Homebrew by copying the command on this webpage into your Terminal: https://brew.sh/.
+If not, install Homebrew by going to the Homebrew website (https://brew.sh/) and copying the command it gives you into your Terminal.
 During the installation, it may ask you to copy and paste additional commands.
 Do what it says.
 Installing Homebrew may take 15+ minutes.

 2. Install Python from https://www.python.org/downloads/.
 Afterwards, if you open the Terminal program and run `python3 --version`, it should give you a response like `Python 3.xx.xx`.

-3. Install some additional tools with Homebrew by running these commands:
+3. Install some additional tools using Homebrew by running these commands:

 - `brew install git`
 - `brew install direnv`